New York governor begs for help amid ‘staggering’ death toll

 “We’ve lost over 1,000 New Yorkers,” Cuomo said.
 “To me, we’re beyond staggering already.
 We’ve reached staggering.”

-Even before the governor’s appeal went out, close to 80,000 former nurses, doctors and other professionals in New York were stepping up to volunteer, and a Navy hospital ship, also sent to the city after 9/11, had arrived with 1,000 beds to relieve pressure on the city’s overwhelmed hospitals.
+Even before the governor’s appeal, close to 80,000 former nurses, doctors and other professionals in New York were stepping up to volunteer, and a Navy hospital ship, also sent to the city after 9/11, had arrived with 1,000 beds to relieve pressure on overwhelmed hospitals.

-While he is waiting to be officially reinstated, he said in an interview late last week, he has helped instruct workers at an assisted living home on how to protect themselves and their patients.
+In California, officials put out a similar call for medical volunteers as coronavirus hospitalizations doubled over the last four days and the number of patients in intensive care tripled.

+“Challenging times are ahead for the next 30 days, and this is a very vital 30 days,” President Donald Trump told reporters.
+“The more we dedicate ourselves today, the more quickly we will emerge on the other side of the crisis.”

 In Europe, meanwhile, hard-hit Italy and Spain saw their death tolls climb by more than 800 each, but the World Health Organization’s emergency chief said cases there were “potentially stabilizing.”
-At the same time, he warned that this is no time to let up on tough containment measures.
+At the same time, he warned against letting up on tough containment measures.

-“We have to now push the virus down, and that will not happen by itself,” said Dr. Michael Ryan.
+“We have to now push the virus down, and that will not happen by itself,” Dr. Michael Ryan said.

-Three-quarters of a million people around the world have become infected and around 37,000 have died, according to a running count kept by Johns Hopkins University.
+More than three-quarters of a million people worldwide have become infected and over 37,000 have died, according to a count by Johns Hopkins University.

-The U.S. reported nearly 160,000 infections and about 2,900 deaths, with New York City the nation’s worst hot spot, but with New Orleans, Detroit and other cities also seeing alarming clusters.
+The U.S. reported more than 160,000 infections and over 3,000 deaths, with New York City the nation’s worst hot spot, and New Orleans, Detroit and other cities also seeing alarming clusters.

 “Anyone who says this situation is a New York City-only situation is in a state of denial,” Cuomo said.
 “You see this virus move across the state.
 You see this virus move across the nation.
 There is no American who is immune to this virus.”